kmkr/splendid-nudibranch/content.md

 Loc		Anilao, The Philippines
 Tags	2014 boxfish cowfish
 Latin	Lactoria cornuta
-Desc	The cowfish is a peaceful fish and it's horns function is as defence - to make the fish hard to swallow for its reef predators.
-The cowfish is, sadly, a common target for the aquarium industry due to their adorable looks.
+Desc	A peaceful fish having horns as defence to make it more difficult for predator to swallow the fish.
+The cowfishes are, sadly, a common target for the aquarium industry due to their adorable looks.

 DSC04554.jpg